JordanBoulan/Xen-4.12-NvidiaVGApassthrough-patch/README.md

  if (strcmp(signature, "XenVMMXenVMM") == 0)<br/><br/>

-Follow instructions on both githubs for general building and installation instructions
+Follow instructions on both githubs for general building and installation instructions. <br/>